BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “T”

 The last streetcar in Milwaukee (and Wisconsin) operated on Wells Street on March 2, 1958.
 On July 1, 1975, Milwaukee County acquired ownership of the transit system.
 It contracted Milwaukee Transport Services, Inc. (MTS) to handle the newly named Milwaukee County Transit System (MCTS) bus operation.

 Regarding badges, many of the companies listed above issued their own transit badges.
 In some cases both bus drivers and streetcar/trolley operators used the same badges.
-The below badge measures approx. 3½” x 2″ and some badges are marked BASTIAN BROS CO ROCHESTER NY.
+The first badge shown below is an older badge made of die-pressed nickel-plated brass with two threaded posts.
+The second badge measures approx. 3½” x 2″ and some badges are marked BASTIAN BROS CO ROCHESTER NY.

 TRANSPORT OF NEW JERSEY (TNJ) See Public Service Transportation.